Julie-Montague/MixPro-Reproduction/README.md

 # MixPro: Reproduction and Analysis
-Based on: MixPro: Data Augmentation with MaskMix and Progressive Attention Labeling for Vision Transformer (ICLR 2023)
+Base Paper: MixPro: Data Augmentation with MaskMix and Progressive Attention Labeling for Vision Transformer (ICLR 2023)

 ## 1. Abstract
 This project focuses on reproducing the MixPro data augmentation strategy for Vision Transformers (ViTs).
 We conduct a partial reproduction under limited compute using a deterministically constructed subset of the original dataset.
-We do not claim to reproduce the paper’s full-dataset headline scores; instead, we test whether the relative performance trends and key ablation conclusions hold.
+Rather than aiming for exact headline scores, we test whether the relative performance trends hold under Transfer Learning conditions.

-MixPro addresses limitations in prior Mixup-based methods (like CutMix and TransMix) by introducing two novel components: MaskMix (image space) and Progressive Attention Labeling (PAL) (label space).
-This repository contains a PyTorch implementation, reproduction results on reduced subset of the imageNet1k dataset , a critique of the methodology, and a proposed improvement using Entropy-based confidence.
+MixPro addresses limitations in prior Mixup-based methods by introducing two novel components: MaskMix (image space) and Progressive Attention Labeling (PAL) (label space).
+This repository contains a PyTorch implementation, reproduction results on a subset of ImageNet-1k, a scientific critique of the methodology, and a proposed improvement using Entropy-based confidence.

 ## 2. Background & Motivation
 Vision Transformers (ViTs) generally require massive datasets to generalize well.
-While data augmentation techniques like CutMix and TransMix have helped, they suffer from specific issues when applied to ViTs:
+While data augmentation techniques like CutMix and TransMix have helped, the authors identify specific issues when applied to ViTs:

   -  Image Space Deficit: Methods like CutMix use region-based cropping (a large rectangular block).
-This destroys the global context that ViTs rely on for self-attention.
+This destroys the global context that ViTs naturally rely on for self-attention.

   -  Label Space Noise: TransMix uses the model's attention map to determine label mixing ratios.
 However, early in training, attention maps are unreliable, leading to noisy label assignments.